 Of course, you want to make sure that it won't hurt your skin in any way.
 Eco-friendly toilet paper is not inferior just because they don't make it from virgin wood pulp.
 Not at all; instead, it gets the job done and doesn't hurt the earth.

-We regard some toilet papers as eco-friendly because they make them from recycled paper.
+We regard some toilet paper as eco-friendly because they make it from recycled paper.
 A lot of brands use post-consumer paper waste.
-Producing toilet tissue from recycled paper uses less water than is required for making toilet paper from virgin pulp.
-It gives post consumer recycle paper waste that would otherwise go to landfills a second life.
+Producing toilet tissue from recycled office paper and other discards uses less water than is required for making toilet paper from virgin pulp.
+It gives post-consumer recycled paper waste that would otherwise go to landfills a second life.

 Another critical factor is the use of chemicals.
 For us to get pure white rolls, they use chlorine bleach and other chemical agents.
 Now, this is not just bad for the environment because it causes pollution.
 These chemical agents are toxic, and it is unhealthy to come in contact with them so often.
-Also, avoid colored toilet paper, however pretty it may look.
-Dye chemicals contribute to water and air pollution.
+Also, avoid colored toilet paper, however pretty it may look, and opt for fragrance-free.
+Dye and fragrance chemicals can contribute to water and air pollution.

 Finally, you need to consider the packaging in which your toilet paper comes.
 A nice attractive packaging may influence your purchase.
 However nice the packaging is, you’ll also know it's the first thing you toss away.
 For this reason, consider choosing products with eco-friendly packaging.

 Avoid plastic packaging, opting for biodegradable or recyclable packaging instead to reduce plastic waste.
-Some manufacturers are no longer, including the cardboard tube in their packaging.
+Some manufacturers are no longer including cardboard tubes in their packaging.
 Buying a tube-free toilet roll means you don't have to worry about the extra waste and how best to dispose of it.